SwiftXLight/js-ninjas-task-fe/README.md

 This README provides instructions on how to run the web application, which consists of two repositories: the frontend and the backend.
 The application allows users to manage a list of heroes, perform CRUD operations, and upload images.

+## Deployment on AWS

+The web application has been deployed on AWS using EC2, S3, and RDS.
+You can access the deployed application at the following URL: http://js-ninjas-fe.s3-website.eu-central-1.amazonaws.com/

+The deployed application includes some pre-made hero items to facilitate testing.
+Feel free to explore the deployed version and test its functionalities.

+## Running the Application Locally

 ## Assumptions

 - Node.js and npm are already installed on the system.